-First, the financial relationship should be disclosed.
+First, financial relationships should be disclosed.
 It rarely is.*

 Second, those companies have wanted to charge our client $145 or $205 more than the cost of closing at a local title company that doesn’t have financial ties with any real estate brokerages.

 Now the question is, would a designated buyer’s agent who worked for the brokerage making the extra money off the buyer’s closing fee actually negotiate the fee?
 Or even have the ability to move the closing away from the captive company?
 It is the buyer’s money, does anybody else care?